Mercedes’ Bottas fastest on final day of F1 preseason - WHIZ News

 Charles Leclerc of Ferrari and defending champion Lewis Hamilton put in the fourth and fifth best times, respectively, on Friday.

+“I said I was not optimistic as I was last year, and I think I can confirm it,” Binotto said.
+“We are certainly not the fastest car in testing.”

+Last year at this time, Ferrari had high hopes after setting faster lap times than Mercedes in testing, only for the pair of Hamilton and Bottas to blow them away once the racing began.

-The final day of testing went smoothly for most drivers with no major incidents or red flags.
+The final day of the tests went smoothly for most drivers with no major incidents or red flags.

+Alex Albon of Red Bull and Kimi Raikkonen of Alfa Romeo spun off the track in the morning half of the session, but both were able to get back going.

+Mercedes fixed the oil pressure problem that brought Hamilton’s car to a stop on Thursday, limiting the six-time champion to just 14 laps.
+On Friday he put in 90 error-free laps before handing it over to Bottas.

 The season-opening Australian GP is on March 15.